IMG_2178.jpeg

 — Lori

-I ended up calling Lori back to clear things up, but she still made me attend a mandatory counseling session.
-I explained to the counselor that it was just a big misunderstanding—I wasn’t depressed or suicidal, just sick and into some pretty intense art at the time.
+I called Lori back to clear things up, but she still made me attend a mandatory counseling session.
+I explained to her that it was just a big misunderstanding— I wasn’t depressed or suicidal, just sick and really into some pretty intense art at the time.